Get Started- Your First Actor Headshot

 Then and Now

-Before we went digital- most headshots were shot and printed in black and white.
+Before we went digital- most headshots were black and white.

-I find most New York agents/ managers prefer natural daylight shots like we did back in LA.
-I use daylight LED lights to supplement the natural daylight, and also for indoor studio sessions.
-I find that the kids are more relaxed and get a natural shot this way- the lights are much cooler and no flashing!
-And I like shooting so that every headshot can be unique.
-Indoor sessions are always available and even preferred for certain shoots- like some model portfolio shots, corporate headshots, family portraits, pet portraits, and shooting with small children and babies.
+I use a mix of daylight and studio lights.
+Indoor sessions are always available and even preferred for certain shoots- like model portfolio shots, corporate headshots, family portraits, pet portraits, and shooting with small children and babies.
 Lighting is a choice.
 I am experienced in all types of lighting.

 Do Not Over-Pluck Eyebrows!
 Your eyebrows should be kept as natural as possible.
 They define your face.
 Look at photos of the top working kids, and you will see that most have natural eyebrows.